g-1-repo/studio/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
-5. Create a changeset: `npm run changeset`
+5. Create a changeset: `bun run changeset`
 6. Submit a pull request

 ## 📄 License